 The four levels below provide clarity and guidance on typical actions (consequences or interventions) for students based on the behavior incident/event.
 This guidance is not all inclusive and depending on the behavior incident/event's evaluation, the response level may increase or decrease accordingly.
-In accordance with IL school code, QPS does not utilize zero-tolerance policies.
+In accordance with Illinois school code, QPS does not utilize zero-tolerance policies, works to limit the number and duration of expulsions and out-of-school suspensions to the greatest extent practicable, and, where practicable and reasonable, shall consider forms of non-exclusionary discipline before using out-of-school suspensions or expulsions and does not advise or encourage students to drop out of school voluntarily due to behavioral or academic difficulties.